Fenian Rising: Rising

+Early in March, 1867, there were rumours of a rising of the Fenians.
+They had been drilling, and had prepared pikes, guns and ammunition in the approved style of such rebellions.
+On Tuesday night, the 4th of March, 1867, large bodies of men moved along the Crumlin, Greenhills, Rathmines, and other roads, towards Tallaght.
+Their object was known to the police, and they were watched.
+They were not, however, interfered with, as the Government wished them, apparently, to commit some overt act of rebellion.
+It is not easy otherwise to account for the indifference with which they were allowed to collect arms and organize their forces, while nearly all their affairs being well known to the authorities, by means of paid informers.

 The rebels burnt down police barracks at Ballingarry, Emly, Gortavoher and Roskeen, in County Tipperary.
 A number of rebels armed with pikes gathered at Ballyhurst outside Tipperary town led by Colonel Thomas Francis Bourke of Fethard.
 A short battle took place with soldiers of the 31st Regiment which resulted in one man being killed and several wounded.
 Some escaped, though many were interned in Clonmel gaol to await trial.
 Before the end of the week the rising in Tipperary was crushed.

 Around 40 men attacked a police barracks in Ardagh, County Limerick with guns, muskets and pikes.

 A total of twelve people were killed across the country on the day.
 When it became apparent that the co-ordinated rising that had been planned was not transpiring, most rebels simply went home.
 The rising failed as a result of lack of arms and planning, but also because of the British authorities' effective use of informers.
 Most of the Fenian leadership had been arrested before the rebellion took place.